 Love addiction treatment

 Many counsellors take a secular approach and may not be able to address faith-based concerns adequately.
-For some people who want to work on spiritual aspects of their addiction, holistic therapy may be the best option.
+For some people who want to work on the spiritual aspects of their addiction, holistic therapy may be the best option.
 Interfaith or faith-specific counselling is also available for people of different faiths, and Christian sex addiction recovery groups and individual advice are especially well-represented in the recovery community.

 Help for sex and love addiction is available through self-help fellowships such as Sex and Love Addicts Anonymous (SLAA) and Sex Addicts Anonymous (SAA).

 Love addiction is different in some ways than substance addiction, but it gets treated in many of the same ways.
 Recovery is possible from love addiction, but it does take time and effort, as well as the support of a therapeutic team and supportive environment.
-Love addiction recovery and sobriety can and does happen, and people do find healthy, stable relationships with help.
+Love addiction recovery and sobriety can and does happen, and people find healthy, stable relationships with help.